acon888/LLEAP-Assignment/README.md

    ![](readme-images/python_m.png)

-3. This will create a .venv folder use to store your Python virtual environment.
+3. This will create a `.venv` folder use to store your Python virtual environment.

    ![](readme-images/python_env.png)

+4. In the terminal window type in the command `.\.venv\Scripts\activate`, this will activate your python environment.

 # Downloadable files needed to run this application